 Rowell Fund Themes: The Rowell Fund sponsors projects that deal with the following themes: The environment/conservation, photography, humanitarian projects, journalism/literature, or women’s projects.
 (In previous years The Rowell Fund has given grants to produce film projects.
 These projects will be considered, but only if they focus on one or more of the above themes.)

-Advisory Board: The advisory board, made up of friends and family of Galen and Barbara, currently consists of John Ackerly, Conrad Anker, Justin Black, David Breashears, Jimmy Chin, Bob and Beth Cushman, John Jancik, Bob Palais, and Ray Ryan.
+Advisory Board: The advisory board, made up of friends and family of Galen and Barbara, currently consists of John Ackerly, Justin Black, David Breashears, Bob and Beth Cushman, John Jancik, Bob Palais, and Forrest Ryan.

 Rowell Fund/ICT Pledge: We pledge that 85% of all donations to the Rowell Fund for Tibet will be distributed as grants in Tibet, India, Nepal and elsewhere.
 15% of donations will cover expenses of the International Campaign for Tibet, which runs the Fund.